Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 4. **protocol** (_opentrons.protocol_api.protocol_context.ProtocolContext_)
 5. **replace_tiprack** (_boolean_): optional argument that will define if, in case a tiprack is going to be load, the new tip rack will be add to the labware or , if there is an already other tip rack, replace the existent tip rack labware

+   For example:

+   	True
-6. **initial_tip** (_str_): optional argument that will define, in case that a tiprack needs to be loaded and it is the first one of it, the first tip that will be taken of the tiprack
+7. **initial_tip** (_str_): optional argument that will define, in case that a tiprack needs to be loaded and it is the first one of it, the first tip that will be taken of the tiprack

+   For example:

+   	A3
-7. **same_tiprack** (_boolean_): optional argument that establish, in case there is a need of loading a tip rack,  if it is the same tiprack for both loaded pipettes
+9. **same_tiprack** (_boolean_): optional argument that establish, in case there is a need of loading a tip rack,  if it is the same tiprack for both loaded pipettes

+    For example:

+    	False

 ### Output
 * The dictionary _position_deck_ will be updated to have the new tiprack in case one has been defined in the course of function.